prefix-dev/rattler-build/docs/testing.md

 For a Python import test:

-- A JSON file is created that is called `python_test.json` and stores the imports to be tested and wether to execute `pip check` or not.
+- A JSON file is created that is called `python_test.json` and stores the imports to be tested and whether to execute `pip check` or not.
 This file is placed under `info/tests/{index}/`

 For a downstream test: